-Most of the time, text in PowerPoint is filled with either a black or a white solid fill, or any color that contrasts with the color of the slide background -- this color info is contained within the Theme applied to the presentation.
+Most of the time, text in PowerPoint is filled with either a black or a white solid fill, or any color that contrasts with the color of the slide background.
+This color info is contained within the Theme applied to the presentation.
 There may be times when you want to change this default text fill to some other particular color.
-Or, perhaps you applied a WordArt Style to your text -- and you are happy with everything else within that WordArt Style except the text fill.
-PowerPoint's Text Fill option provides you with plenty of fill options for your text -- fill options include solid colors, gradients, textures, and also pictures.
-Follow these steps to explore text fills in PowerPoint 2013:
+Or, perhaps you applied a WordArt Style to your text, and you are happy with everything else within that WordArt Style except the text fill.
+PowerPoint's Text Fill option provides you with plenty of fill options for your text.
+Fill options include solid colors, gradients, textures, and also pictures.
+Follow these steps to explore text fills in PowerPoint 2013 for Windows:

 Figure 1: Drawing Tools Format tab of the Ribbon